SebastianDrynda/CarND-Behavioral-Cloning-P3/writeup.md

 My first approach was to use the LeNet](http://yann.lecun.com/exdb/lenet/) model with 3 and finally with 10 epochs and the training data provided by Udacity.
 On the first track, the car went straight to the lake.
 I needed to do some preprocessing [model.py line 113](model.py#L113).
 A `Lambda` layer was introduced to normalize the input images to zero means.
 Furthermore a  `Cropping` layer was used.
 The results improved, but was not perfect even with 10 epochs.

-The second step was to use a more powerfull model: [nVidia Autonomous Car Group](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/) The only modification was to add a new layer at the end to have a single output as it was required.
+The second step was to use the [NVidia Autonomous Car Group mode](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/) The only modification was to add a new layer at the end to have a single output as it was required.
 This time the car did its first complete track, but there was a place in the track where it passes over the "dashed" line.
-I increased the epochs to 10 and collect more data.
+I increased the epochs from 5 to 10 and collect more data.
 Augmented the data by adding the same image flipped with a negative angle([model.py line 104](model.py#L104)).
 In addition to that, the left and right camera images where introduced with a correction factor 0.2 on the angle to help the car go back to the lane([model.py 60 - 74](model.py#L60-L74)).
 At the end of the process with using 10 epochs, the vehicle was able to drive autonomously around the track 1 and finally on track 2 without leaving the road.

 #### 2. Final Model Architecture